 Most people on dating sites change their color photos to black and white to make themselves more attractive but this little dirty secret is obvious now and suggests you are trying to hide something if it is not necessary for the aesthetics of a website or branding.

-Thoughts On Headshots On White Backgrounds For Headshots?
-Linkedin Headshot Backgrounds
+Headshots On White Backgrounds For Headshots?

 Usually, these are a bit plain, the same philosophy can be applied as to corporate headshots taken in black and white – more so done for consistency but they lack individuality, character, personality.
 This is true for solid color backgrounds (particularly studio shots).